ramblingsofadev/docs/contributing.md

 * Must be Pascal case, eg `ListCompiler`
   * For class name acronyms &le; 2 characters long, capitalize each character, eg `IO`
   * Class filenames should simply be the class name with *.php* appended, eg *ListCompiler.php*

+Whenever possible, <a href="https://wiki.php.net/rfc/constructor_promotion" target="_blank">constructor property promotion</a> should be used for properties that have no custom logic in the constructor.

 Class properties should appear before any methods.
 The following is the preferred ordering of class properties and methods: